Our robust emergency preparedness and response procedures are intended to make us well-prepared for all types of emergencies.

 Storm Response

-If severe weather is predicted, CenterPoint Energy communicates important safety information to customers and the public, such as how to report downed power lines, outages, and natural gas emergencies and to stay safe around electric and natural gas facilities.
+If severe weather is predicted, CenterPoint Energy communicates important safety information to customers and the public.

 When restoring power, we begin with facilities vital to safety, health and welfare, such as hospitals, water treatment plants and public service facilities.
 While addressing key facilities, we follow our priority restoration process by making repairs to electrical facilities that will return power to the largest number of customers first.
 We then continue the restoration process by prioritizing repairs to benefit the greatest number of customers, until power is returned to everyone.